ankane/searchkick/README.md

 ### Analytics

-We highly recommend tracking searches and conversions.
+The best way to improve your search **by far** is to track searches and conversions.

 [Searchjoy](https://github.com/ankane/searchjoy) makes it easy.